 One of the main advantages of invoice factoring is that you won’t have to deal with payment chasing.
 This is especially true in companies that don’t have enough resources to do the payment collection themselves.

 Invoice Factoring also comes in two types: recourse and non-recourse factoring.

 In non-recourse factoring, the lending company assumes the full risk of the invoices.
 This means that if the invoices remain unpaid, the factoring company has to take the loss and shoulder the costs.
-Non-recourse factoring is for companies that have strong financials and reliable customers.
+Non-recourse factoring is best for companies that have strong financials and reliable customers.

 In spot factoring, businesses sell only a single invoice to the financing company.
 It’s usually a one-time transaction and the lenders usually don’t expect to do repeat business with the borrowers in the future.
 Companies will typically use spot factoring for big orders that tie up necessary operating cash flow.
 It’s the perfect option for businesses that find themselves in need of an immediate financing solution.

 Selective Invoice Financing

 Other than that, here are other reasons why invoice financing is a great option for your business: